pulumi/terraform-provider-aws/website/docs/r/sagemaker_endpoint_configuration.html.markdown

 * `production_variants` - (Required) Fields are documented below.
 * `kms_key_arn` - (Optional) Amazon Resource Name (ARN) of a AWS Key Management Service key that Amazon SageMaker uses to encrypt data on the storage volume attached to the ML compute instance that hosts the endpoint.
 * `name` - (Optional) The name of the endpoint configuration.
-If omitted, Terraform will assign a random, unique name.
+If omitted, this provider will assign a random, unique name.
 * `tags` - (Optional) A mapping of tags to assign to the resource.
-If configured with a provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
+If configured with a provider `default_tags` configuration block present, tags with matching keys will overwrite those defined at the provider-level.
 * `data_capture_config` - (Optional) Specifies the parameters to capture input/output of SageMaker models endpoints.
 Fields are documented below.
 * `async_inference_config` - (Optional) Specifies configuration for how an endpoint performs asynchronous inference.